 Team Mainzer’s vision will be formally presented to the NBU Board of Trustees for consideration on January 27, 2022, at the monthly board meeting, in the form of a Memorandum of Understanding, which is for exclusive negotiation of a development agreement.

 New Braunfels Utilities – A Lasting Legacy

-Through the decades, NBU, as the Main Plaza’s northeast anchor, has served as a trusted community steward.
-New Braunfels Utilities has had the privilege to watch the main plaza and entire downtown district grow and flourish.
+Through the decades, New Braunfels Utilities, as the Main Plaza’s northeast anchor, has served as a trusted community steward.
+New Braunfels Utilities has had the privilege to watch the Main Plaza and entire downtown district grow and flourish.

-New Braunfels Utilities has worked with the city to designate the property as an overlay district to establish standards, to assure the site’s future owner maintains the historical integrity that NBU has worked decades to preserve and to protect.
+New Braunfels Utilities has worked with the City to designate the property as an overlay district to establish standards to assure the site’s future owner maintains the historical integrity NBU has worked decades to preserve and protect.

-- Any redevelopment is compatible to the unique location on Main Plaza
+- Any redevelopment is compatible with the unique location on Main Plaza.

 - Increase economic and community betterment to enhance the quality of our community for the future of downtown New Braunfels and NBU.